enarjord/passivbot/README.md

 For setup instructions, see https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0

-How to get the chat id: https://sean-bradley.medium.com/get-telegram-chat-id-80b575520659
+Start a chat with @getmyid_bot in telegram to get chat id.

 There are several commands & messages provided via Telegram, please issue a `/help` command in the telegram chat to see all the options.